dcpetty/obsidian/docs/_posts/2024-03-18-obsidianjekyll.md

 ---
-title: What I learned about Obsidian & Jekyll
+title: "What I learned about Obsidian & Jekyll"
 date: 2024-03-18 15:48:12
 last_modified_at: 2024-04-04 23:38:22
 show_date: true